lebmich/dtdocs/content/overview/workflow/edit-scene-referred.md

 [_lens correction_](../../module-reference/processing-modules/lens-correction.md)
 : If your camera/lens combination is supported, use this module to correct for standard lens distortions, where corrections have not already been performed in-camera.
 The [_crop and rotate_](../../module-reference/processing-modules/crop-rotate.md) or [_perspective correction_](../../module-reference/processing-modules/perspective-correction.md) modules can also be used to simulate the effects of a tilt-shift lens.

-# modules to be used with care
+# modules à utiliser avec précaution

 There are some modules for which there is not yet an alternative that is well-suited to the scene-referred workflow.
 If required, these modules should be used sparingly and with care.